shaolin405mi16/test_gsesv2019/GroupA/Intro.md

-# Introduction to the Department of Global Software Engineering, in A group's words
+# Introduction to the Department of Global Software Engineering

 ## Department Introduction